 Pros and Cons of Solar Powered Energizers

-Solar powered electric fence energizers are amazing when you don’t have easy access to electricity or need something a little more portable.
+Solar-powered electric fence energizers are amazing when you don’t have easy access to electricity or need something a little more portable.
 They work by charging a large battery with solar panels and using that energy to power your fence all day and night!
-The amount of energy they put out is nothing to scoff at either and anyone who has accidentally touched a properly-energized solar powered electric fence can attest to that!
+The amount of energy they put out is nothing to scoff at either, and anyone who has accidentally touched a properly energized solar-powered electric fence can attest to that!

-Even the best placed solar energizers can run into problems when the weather is cloudy or rainy for an extended time or if there is a lot of vegetation on the wires, draining the charge.
+Even the best placed solar energizers can run into problems when the weather is cloudy or rainy for an extended time or a lot of vegetation on the wires, draining the charge.
 They can sometimes lose charge overnight if they’re already struggling, which can leave your animals exposed to predators or able to escape.
 Take these problems into consideration when deciding on an electric fence for chickens and goats.

-Another of the most important parts of the electric fence system are the ground rods!
+Another of the most important parts of the electric fence system is the ground rods!
 You want to pick an exceptionally conductive metal, like copper or galvanized metal, to get the most shocking results.
 Electric fences work by an animal completing the electric circuit, so they require the energizer to be connected to the actual ground they walk on.

-When the animal contacts the wires it completes the electric circuit through their body, into the ground, then into the ground rods and back up to the energizer.
+When the animal contacts the wires, it completes the electric circuit through their body, into the ground, then into the ground rods, and back up to the energizer.
 This delivers quite the startling shock!
-You can see why you need three, long metal rods for the fence to function properly!
+You can see why you need three long metal rods for the fence to function properly!

-This also means that electric fences will not shock birds that land on them and may not be as effective if your ground is not very conductive.
-Wet ground conducts electricity a lot better and leads to a stronger zap while dry, rocky ground can result in a weak fence that’s easy to ignore.
+This also means that electric fences will not shock birds that land on them and may not be effective if your ground is not very conductive.
+Wet ground conducts electricity a lot better and leads to a stronger zap, while dry, rocky ground can result in a weak fence that’s easy to ignore.

 The Wire (or tape, or rope, or…)

-Aluminum wire is nice, because it is lightweight, is more conductive than steel, and is easy to bend and work with!
+Aluminum wire is nice because it is lightweight, is more conductive than steel, and is easy to bend and work with!
 Unfortunately, it also breaks easier and is significantly more expensive.
 If you ever go to the agricultural supply store, pick up a roll of each type of metal.
 Yeah, the aluminum is much more appealing to carry around the perimeter of your pasture!

 Galvanized wire is much stronger and cheaper than aluminum, but it’s heavier, harder to bend, and not as conductive.
-It will still pack a punch, so if you need something a little beefier you’ll probably want to go with this metal.
+It will still pack a punch, so if you need something a little beefier, you’ll probably want to go with this metal.

 Electric Fences for Poor Soil